 - The Haunted Mansion (Upcoming film, with a screenplay by Del Toro, based on the ride at Disneyland.)

-- Trollhunters (Upcoming youth novel, also to be developed into an animated feature)
+- Trollhunters (Young Adult novel, developed into an animated series)

 - Hellboy Animated (Producer)

 - The Hobbit (Formerly directing and co-writing, but after several years in Development Hell he stepped down as director, and remains as a co-writer with Peter Jackson (and his usual writing team).

 - Insane (horror video game originally intended to be released in 2013; currently canceled as a result of THQ's bankruptcy, but with the intellectual rights transferring to del Toro).